dougpxt/spending_registry/README.md

 <p>•Data Export: Export your expense data in a formatted TXT file for easy sharing and backup.</p>

 <h2>Usage</h2>
-<p>•Installation: Make sure you have Python and SQLite extension on your IDE installed.
+<p>•Installation: Make sure you have Python and SQLite extension installed on your IDE.
 Clone this repository and navigate to the project directory.</p>
 <p></p>
 <p>•Dependencies: Install the required dependencies using the following command:</p>
 <p>•pip install PySimpleGUI</p>